Friuli Venezia Giulia

 Once one of the largest cities in the Roman Empire, now a small village with an extraordinary basilica containing the largest and best-preserved early-Christian mosaic floor in Western Europe (4th century).
 The archaeological area is extensive and quiet.
 A short bus ride or cycle from the coast.

 Getting there: Nearest station is Cervignano-Aquileia, then bus ~10 min.
-Alternatively, cycle from Grado (~10 km flat road).
+Alternatively, cycle from Grado (~10 km).

 Spilimbergo